Property Tax In Poland

 Owners of rental properties in Poland, who are in receipt of rental income, must declare this income by submitting a landlord tax return to the Polish tax authorities each year.

-Our experienced tax advisors can help you navigate double taxation agreements, ensuring you don’t get taxed twice.
+Our experienced property tax advisors can help you navigate double taxation agreements, ensuring you don’t get taxed twice.

 In Poland, if you are earning rental income, you have to determine and pay your landlord tax to the government by the 20th of the month or the relevant quarter after you’ve received the rent.